-Suppasugiru: Meiji’s Super Sour Fruit Soft Candy
+Suppasugiru: Super Sour Fruit Soft Candy from Meiji

-Quite a few people in the world, including me, love super sour candy, together with super spicy snacks.
-Of course, such products are available at supermarkets and convenience stores in Japan.
+Quite a few people in the world, including me, love super sour candy as well as extremely spicy snacks, and such products are of course also available at supermarkets and convenience stores here in Japan.

-They are both known as long-sellers in Japan and characterized by the extreme sourness that comes from the coating on the surface.
+They are both long-selling items and characterized by the extreme sourness that only comes from a white powder coating on the surface.

-Therefore, the product name, Suppa-Sugiru literally means being too sour.
-As you can see from the package, caution is necessary in eating this soft candy.
+Hence, the product name, Suppasugiru literally means “too sour”, and as you can see from the package front, caution is necessary for eating this candy.

-The Suppasugiru soft candy I bought has a vinegared grape & blueberry flavor.
-In fact, these candies look like real blueberries.
+By the way, the Japanese treat Meiji Suppasugiru has a vinegared grape & blueberry flavor and in fact, these treats look like real blueberries.

-When you look closer, you can see that the soft candy has a white powder on the surface.
-According to the official website of Meiji Chewing Gum, the white coating is citric acid powder.
+When you look closer, you can see this fruit candy is coated with white particles, and based on the official website of Meiji Chewing Gum, the white stuff seems to be citric acid powder.

-According to the ingredient list on the back of the package, the Suppagugiru soft candy that I bought mainly consists of sugar, starch syrup, vegetable fat and oil, starch, gelatin, brewed vinegar, sweetened condensed milk, fruit vinegar, grape and blueberry juice, and vitamin C.
+Lastly, let’s see the specific ingredients.
+According to the list on the back of the package, this Japanese sweet mainly consists of sugar, starch syrup, vegetable fat, starch, gelatin, brewed vinegar, sweetened condensed milk, fruit vinegar, grape and blueberry juice, and vitamin C.